 - Memory loss or dementia

-Children and teens may have trouble with learning or behavior.
+Children and teens might have trouble with learning or behavior.

 One type of AVM called a vein of Galen defect causes symptoms that appear at or shortly after birth.
-A vein of Galen defect is located deep inside the brain.
+A vein of Galen defect is situated deep inside the brain.
 Signs can include:

-- A buildup of fluid in the brain (hydrocephalus) that causes enlargement of the head
+- A buildup of fluid in the brain that causes enlargement of the head

 - Swollen veins on the scalp